Delpa/aos-any-animation/README.md

 ```html
   <div data-aosaa="animation_name">
 ```
-  Script will added "animation name" in the class on this element, if you scroll to it
+  Script will added "animation name" in the class on this element, if you scroll to it.

 ####Examples:
 ```html